An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Experimental Results and Analyses

-Annotators A1, A4, and A11 are identified as falling outside of one standard deviation of the mean F$_1$-score difference to all other annotators.
-These same annotators achieve considerably lower sensitivity when compared to the consensus.
-They also achieve lower kappa coefficients, and PPVs---indicating that, when compared to the consensus, these annotators fail to identify a majority of the fissures and/or produce more `false negative' and 'false positive' detections.
-The mean F$_1$-score difference ($1-F_{ij}$) is found to be $0.5765$ and the standard deviation $0.0459$, these annotators fall outside this threshold having a mean difference of $0.6716$, $0.6321$, and $0.6287$ (corresponding to A1, A4, and A11 respectively).
+It would be expected that more than one cluster emerges within the Fissure case study, Figure \ref{fig:FISSURE_dendrogram}, partitioning the different experience levels; however, this isn't the case and annotators of varying levels of expertise are quite homogeneously mixed.
+This indicates that none of the groups is overly biased in favour of one particular decision.
+Annotators A1, A4, and A11 are identified as falling outside of one standard deviation of the mean F$_1$-score difference.
+These same annotators achieve considerably lower sensitivity when compared to the consensus (see Table \ref{tbl:FISSURE_stats}).
+They also result in lower kappa coefficients and PPVs---indicating that, when compared to the consensus, these annotators fail to identify a majority of the fissures and/or produce more `false negative' and `false positive' detections.
+The mean F$_1$-score difference ($1-F_{ij}$) is found to be $0.5765$ and the standard deviation \num{0.0459}, these annotators fall outside this threshold having a mean difference of \num{0.6716}, \num{0.6321}, and \num{0.6287} (corresponding to A1, A4, and A11 respectively).
 It is illustrated by these results that all of the annotators are reliable in detecting negative instances of fissures, indicated by high specificity and negative predictive values, due to the highly skewed nature of the problem in which negative instances constitute a high proportion of the data.
-Highlighting the difficulty and uncertainty in detecting positive instances however are low sensitivity and PPVs.
+Highlighting the difficulty and uncertainty in detecting positive instances in this dataset, however, are low sensitivity and PPVs.

+In the Landslide case study, each of the annotators were geographers familiar with the detection of landslides in remotely sensed imagery.
+This is reflected in the low inter F$_1$-score difference ($1-F_{ij}$), which ranges from \num{0.14} to \num{0.28} (by comparison this range was approximately \num{0.40} to \num{0.75} in the Fissure case study).
+Nevertheless, one outlier is identified and this is A2 (the mean difference was found to be \num{0.2044} and its standard deviation \num{0.0275}, A2 resulted in a mean difference of \num{0.2438}).
+This annotator also results in the lowest of the sensitivity and negative predictive values (when compared to the consensus opinion) presented in Table \ref{tbl:LANDSLIDE_stats}.
+On average, sensitivity, PPV and kappa are higher than in the Fissure case study, indicating that the features used for the identification of landslides are more clearly defined and understood by the annotators.